Trillion-Servers/Pterodactyl-Addon/README.md

 # Pterodactyl-Addon
-This Addon is created using nodeactyl which is a wrapper for pterodactyl.
+This Addon is created using nodeactyl which is a wrapper for pterodactyl.\n Client Commands:\n
-Client Commands:
 -startserver serverid
 -stopserver serverid
 -restartserver serverid